 This post highlights why you should NOT “wait to lose weight” to buy new clothes.
 You are perfect just the way you are, and you should dress like it!
 (Feature image via.)

-But the truth is that, when we wait to buy new clothes “until we lose weight,” we’re unintentionally telling ourselves that we are not worth the investment in clothing right now.
-And that is so far from being the case.
+The truth is, when we wait to buy new clothes “until we lose weight,” we’re unintentionally telling ourselves that we are not worth the investment in clothing right now.
+And that is so far from being the case!

 But this also includes your wardrobe.
 And I don’t mean that you need to spend thousands of dollars purchasing new clothing.
 But you do need to dress in clothes that make you feel confident, sexy, and comfortable in the skin you’re in.